Koboo/endpoint-netty/README.md

 If after the time (`readTimeout` in seconds) no object has been transferred from the server to the client, a ReadTimeout is thrown.

+Default behaviour:
 * `WriteTimeout`
-    * default: `int 1` is sent after timeout to keep alive the channel.
+    * default: `int 1` is sent after timeout to keep alive the channel if no further listener is registered.
 * `ReadTimeout`
     * default: no action